NOAA-ORR-ERD/py_gd/README.md

 ## OS-X

-py_gd depends on libgd, which, in turn depends on libpng, and others -- You can use macports or homebrew or roll your own to get these, but it's probably easier to use Anaconda Python, and the conda packages found in the noaa-orr-erd Anaconda channel.
+py_gd depends on libgd which, in turn, depends on libpng, and others -- You can use macports or homebrew or roll your own to get these, but it's probably easier to use Anaconda Python [https://www.continuum.io/why-anaconda], and the conda packages found in the noaa-orr-erd Anaconda channel.
 It should then be as easy as:

 ```
 conda install -c https://conda.anaconda.org/noaa-orr-erd py_gd